ZenRadLad/Java11certification/README.md

-### Handling date, time, text, numeric and boolean values//DONE
+### Handling date, time, text, numeric and boolean values //DONE
 * Use primitives and wrapper classes including Math API, parentheses, type promotion, and casting to evaluate arithmetic and boolean expressions
 * Manipulate text, including text blocks, using String and StringBuilder classes
 * Manipulate date, time, duration, period, instant and time-zone objects using Date-Time API